RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Introduction

 To overcome these challenges, several retail product datasets have been proposed in the past decades ~\cite{wei2019rpc,goldman2019precise,grozi-120,follmann2018mvtec,hao2019take,supermarket}.
 However, most of the previous datasets either focus on a relatively small scale (less than 200 categories), or collect data in a controlled environment (e.g., lab with sufficient light).
-Thereby, we propose the RP2K dataset, which contains images of \textbf{2000} different products (stock keeping units or SKUs), from \textbf{real retail stores}, to bridge the gap between research and real-life applications.

-It is worth noting that a full retail product recognition pipeline usually consists of two seperate parts---an object detector for locating the potential objects of interests and a classifier to recognize the object from a cropped image containing the object.
-Since the object detection task has been addressed by many of the previous dataset~\cite{goldman2019precise,wei2019rpc,follmann2018mvtec}, our dataset mainly focuses on recognizing objects on retail shelves, namely, given a shelf image and bounding boxes of potential products on the shelf, identifying the SKU ID for each bounding box\footnote{We also release an auxiliary shelf object detection dataset, see \appref{detection} for details.}.
+To bridge the gap between research and real-life application, we propose the RP2K dataset, we highlight the contributions of our dataset as follows: